Xiaohong-Deng/mooqita-icccg/README.md

 ## Project Development

-The [gitflow][3] style is used on this repo, so follow the next steps to work on new features and fixes:
+The _trunk development_ style is used on this repo, so follow the next steps to work on new features and fixes:

 * If using the virtual development environment:
   - Start the project's box with 'vagrant up'.
   - Log into the box with `vagrant ssh`.
   - Move into the project directory with `cd /vagrant`.
+* Ensure dependencies are up to date:
+  - `bundle install`
+  - `rake yarn:install`
+* Run pending migrations and load seed data:
+  - `rails db:migrate`
+  - `rails db:seed`
-* Create a new branch from the _development_ branch.
+* Create a new branch from the **master** branch.
 * Try to work on atomic commits related to the feature.
 * Try to add TDD and/or BDD tests for your code.
-* On finish, send a push request targeting the _development_ branch for review.
+* On finish, send a push request targeting the **master** branch for review.

 ## Testing